NUbots/NUbots/modules/input/AudioFileInput/README.md

 ## Consumes

-* `messages::Configuration<AudioFileConfiguration>` from the config system to set the name of the audio file to read
+* `message::Configuration<AudioFileConfiguration>` from the config system to set the name of the audio file to read

 ## Emits

-* `messages::SoundChunk` containing audio samples read from the file
+* `message::SoundChunk` containing audio samples read from the file
-* `messages::SoundChunkSettings` to describe the sample format of upcoming sound chunks
+* `message::SoundChunkSettings` to describe the sample format of upcoming sound chunks

 ## Configuration